 Store your freshly made air-fried popcorn in an airtight container to keep it fresh and crunchy.

 Can You Cook Microwave Popcorn Any Other Way?

 It is not always a good idea to cook microwave popcorn in an air fryer.
-But the question now is, can you cook microwave popcorn using any other way?
+But the question is, can you cook microwave popcorn any other way?

 The answer is yes!
-Nothing is so special with microwave popcorn that makes it different from regular popcorn.
+There is nothing so special about microwave popcorn that it differs from regular popcorn.

-It simply comprises popcorn, oil, and various seasonings like salt, butter flavor, and more.
+It comprises popcorn, oil, and various seasonings like salt, butter flavor, and more.

 So, you can grab your microwave popcorn and pop the popcorn in a pot on top of a stove.
-You may also use a popcorn machine or a toaster oven, or just the regular oven.
+You may also use a popcorn machine, a toaster oven, or the regular oven.